kennylam/ibmdotcom-react-bp/README.md

 ```

 ## Unlink
-To unlink, run the following in the IBM.com Library folder (`ibm-dotcom-library/packages/react`)
+To unlink, run the following in the IBM.com Library folder (`ibm-dotcom-library/packages/<react, services, etc>`)
 ```
 yarn unlink
 ```